functorz-tech/momen_doc/actions/ai/ai.md

 **Basic Information**

 1. Name: The name of the large model configuration, which must be unique.
-2. Type: Confirm the type of large model, resoning or word embedding.
+2. Type: Confirm the type of large model, reasoning or word embedding.
 3. Platform: Supports official OpenAI and also supports self-hosted (DeepSeek only).
 4. Model: The large model.